- What is the Silk Road – a misnomer

 Turpan, 2.5 hours from Urumqi, is known for its grapes, which are mainly dried into incredibly sweet raisins (production of wine is rare since this is a predominantly Muslim region).
 It’s also famous for housing the ruins of the ancient silk road city of Jiaohe, now a UNESCO World Heritage Site.

 In Xinjiang, the silk route takes two roads, surrounding the vast Taklamakan desert.
-If you take the southern road you will reach Khotan (20-hour bus ride from Turpan), one of the most Uyghur of cities in Xinjiang.
+If you take the southern road you will reach Khotan (a 20-hour bus ride from Turpan), one of the most Uyghur of cities in Xinjiang.
 The Khotan Bazaar is perhaps, the most unique and chaotic of all in this region.
-From Khotan, you can travel by bus (7 to 10 hours) to Kashgar, the most well known of the Chinese silk route cities.
+From Khotan, you can travel by bus (7 to 10 hours) to Kashgar, the most well-known of the Chinese silk route cities.

 From Kashgar, you can take a bus or taxi to Tashkurgan, the closest city to the China-Pakistan border, and part of the Chinese Karakoram Highway.
 Tashkurgan is the seat of the Tajik Autonomous County, and its population is mainly Tajik, and quite different physically from both Han Chinese and the Uyghur.
 On the way to Tashkurgan, you will pass the stunning Karakol lake.
 In the summer there are yurts set up by Kyrgyz nomads where you can sleep.
 In the winter it is incredibly cold and windy by the lake, but stunning.